TerryAckee/human-ai-procedural-logic/README.md

+// Add this function to your project function makeAiSpeak(message) {
+  if (aiPlayer) {
+    aiPlayer.send({
+      text: message,
+      language: 'en', // You can change this to 'ko', 'es', etc.
+    });
+  } else {
+    console.error("AI Player not initialized yet!");
+  }
+}

+// Example usage: call this when a button is clicked makeAiSpeak("Hello!
+I am now integrated with your GitHub project.");

 ## This project advocates for three pillars of human-AI collaboration:

 ## Temporal Regulation: Overriding the system's "Instant Response" instinct to ensure multi-step verification in critical paths.